dartzfork/AI-System-Prompts/Venice/README.md

 # [Venice](https://venice.ai)
-The prompt should be 100% full.
+The prompt is likely more complete than the NotebookLM prompt here.